 Experience collected in up to now eight projects have confirmed the practical feasibility of the IEC model.
 The résumé of the building owner "Landesimmobiliengesellschaft Steiermark" (State Real Estate Company Styria) as client and the ESCos concerned can be stated to be positive and is reflected in the preparation of new IEC projects.
 Other stakeholders have expressed their interest, examples being DECA (Dachverband der Österreichischen Contractoren - Umbrella Association of the Austrian ESCos) or ESCo Europe (European Conference of the ESCo Industry).
-However, also with IEC experience shows: The development of comprehensive energy (efficiency + renwables) projects requires committed facilitators and a long breath to convince all stakeholders involved.
+However, also with IEC experience shows: The development of comprehensive energy (efficiency) projects requires committed facilitators and a long breath.